Who are we?

 Come and discover real fine lavender

-To do this, we will welcome you from May 2021 at the heart of our farm to make you discover this jewel of Provence which fascinates us so much.
+To do this, we welcome you from May, each year at the heart of our farm to make you discover this jewel of Provence which fascinates us so much.

-Go with me to the rhythm of our draft horses in a carriage, and discover it: from planting to distillation, including its virtues and the different varieties that you can find, our treasure will no longer hold any secrets for you.
+Also, it will be possible to visit our farm at the rhythm of our draft horses in a carriage, and discover it: from planting to distillation, including its virtues and the different varieties that you can find, our treasure will no longer hold any secrets for you.